patrickrand/numzero-engine/README.md

 # numzero-engine

-`numzero-engine` is the game mechanics engine for the `numzero` gamification-as-a-service platform.
+Game mechanics engine for the `numzero` platform.